Isle of Man Pet Passport & Import Regulations

 There is no waiting period after booster vaccinations as long as:

 - the previous vaccination was administered after a microchip was implanted AND

-The Isle of Man does honor the 3 year rabies vaccination for dogs, cats and ferrets; however, it should only be administered as a booster unless specified by the manufacturer.
+The Isle of Man does honor the 3 year rabies vaccination for dogs, cats and ferrets; however, it should only be administered as a booster, not as a primary vaccination.
 You can speak to your veterinarian about this.

 Once your pet has entered the Isle of Man, a 21 day waiting period is not required for subsequent visits, provided rabies boosters are kept up to date, and the other entry requirements are met.